-The liability driven investment helps granting the comprehensive management of assets whilst taking into account the liability structure; while, at the same time, the regular rebalancing redefines target weights for the different assets classes and durations, alongside the related tolerance ranges defined as investment limits.
+The liability driven investment helps granting a comprehensive management of assets whilst taking into account the liability structure; while, at the same time, the regular rebalancing redefines target weights for the different asset classes and durations, alongside the related tolerance ranges defined as investment limits.
 This technique contributes to an appropriate mitigation of financial risks.

 - defines target exposure and limits for each relevant asset class, in terms of minimum and maximum exposure allowed;

-- embeds the deliberate ALM mismatches permitted and potential mitigation actions that can be enabled on the investment side.
+- embeds the asset and liabilities duration mismatches permitted and potential mitigation actions that can be enabled on the investment side.